RicardoMorato/React.memo/README.md

 }
 ```

-As you can see, we transform the parameters of `myCache()` to string and concatenate them to be the key of the cacheEmulator.
-So say, if we call 10000 times of `myCache(1, 2, 3)`, the real calculation happens only the first time, the other 9999 times of calling just return the cached value in cacheEmulator, THAT'S FAST!
+As you can see, we transform the parameters of `sumInCache()` to string and concatenate them to be the key of the cacheEmulator.
+So say, if we call 10000 times of `sumInCache(1, 2, 3)`, the real calculation happens only the first time, the other 9999 times of calling just return the cached value in cacheEmulator, THAT'S FAST!

 For now, we can easily think of 2 use cases to turn a function to its memoized version.

 - If the function is pure and computation intensive and called repeatedly.
 - If the function is pure and is recursive.

-The first one is straightforward, it’s just simple caching, but it is super powerfull.
+The first one is straightforward, it’s just simple caching, but it is super powerful.
 The second one is more interesting and we will explore it a little bit more now:

 ### Memoization in recursive functions: